kestra-io/docs/content/blogs/2024-08-07-taskrunners-ga.md

 ## What are Task Runners

 Many data processing tasks are computationally intensive and require a lot of resources (such as CPU, GPU, and memory).
-Instead of provisioning always-on servers, Task Runners can run your code on dynamically provisioned compute resources.
+Instead of provisioning always-on servers, Task Runners can execute your code on dynamically provisioned compute resources.

 [Task Runners](../docs/05.concepts/09.task-runners/index.md) is an extensible, pluggable system capable of executing your tasks in arbitrary remote environments.
 All you have to do to offload your task execution to a remote environment is to specify the `taskRunner` type in your task configuration.